The secret to removing organic carpet stains is peroxide, and you’re about to learn more about it than you ever wanted to know.

 It destroys organic stains with a chemical reaction called oxidation.
 Allow me to put that in very basic, caveman-like layman’s terms: “Peroxide done releases a buncha invisible oxygen molecules that makes stains get blowed up and die.”

-However, you can’t just spray peroxide on a stain and expect it to disappear.
+However, you can’t just spray PSR on a stain and expect it to disappear.
 You need to clean up as much excess material as possible.

 The idea is, you want all foreign material gone.
 All you should see is a leftover yellow stain.

-Anyway, here’s what you do… You’ve already got your peroxide in a spray bottle, right?
-Simply mist the peroxide over the top of the stain.
+Anyway, here’s what you do… You’ve got your PSR, right?
+Simply mist it over the top of the stain.
 You don’t necessarily need to saturate it, just make sure the stain has nice, even coverage.

 After that, all you have to do is wait.
 Don’t scrub it, don’t poke at it with a towel, don’t extract it.
-Just let the peroxide sit there and do it’s thing.
+Just let the PSR sit there and do it’s thing.

 Which brings up another good point.
 Don’t cover the stain with anything other than clear, uncolored plastic.
 You want as much light as possible to reach the peroxide.
 You don’t necessarily need to cover the stain at all, unless you’re worried about kids or pets walking on it.
 In that case, use clear Saran wrap or something similar.